tanupoo/print_tree/README.md

 print_tree
 ==========

-a python function to print a linked list for a dum terminal.
+A command line tool and python functions to print a linked list for a dum terminal.

+- print_tree.py: the main function to print a linked list that is structed by a top-down tree.
+- make_from_bottom_up_tree.py: a function to convert from a bottom-up tree.
+- make_dir_tree.py: a function to make a top-down tree of a directory.
+-
 ## Sample

 You can see below results by executing print_tree.py with a number from 0 to 3.